- About this QuickStart Guide - Intended audience for this QuickStart Guide

 If your user name on your local system is the same as on WestGrid, you may omit it and to connect to Orcinus simply type:

 Please note that it may take a day or so before your account is ready to use.
-Also, accounts are not set up automatically on some WestGrid systems (Breezy, Hungabee, Lattice and Parallel).
-The corresponding system-specific QuickStart Guides show instructions for applying for accounts on those systems, which you should follow if you have a specific need for the resources they offer.
-After you have the appropriate accounts, you can connect with ssh to those systems, just like for the other WestGrid systems.
+Also, accounts are not set up automatically on Parallel, but once you have an account, you can connect with ssh to the system, just like for the other WestGrid systems.

 If your connection attempt is refused, even after waiting a day for your account to be set up, please write to firstname.lastname@example.org and tell us the IP address of your machine, the name of the WestGrid system to which you are trying to connect and the user name you have entered.
 You can visit http://westgrid.ca/iptest with a web browser on your machine in order to determine your IP address.
 (Please ignore any warnings you may see regarding Domain Name System (DNS) registration).